Tap / click on image to see more RealViewsTM

 Style: Budget Tote

-• Material: 134 g.
-100% cotton
+• Material: 135g 100% cotton

-• Cotton handles with stress point reinforced stitching
+• Cotton handles with stress-point reinforced stitching

 • Choice of 5 handle colours